 Corrugated paper had been patented a few years earlier in 1856, but was only being used as a hat liner in the tall hats of its day.
 It was not until 1871 that people started to use it as a packing and shipping material.
 By combining the pre-cut paper bag with nothing less than a hat liner, the pre-cut cardboard carton was born.

-Cardboard boxes are essentially made out of wood pulp, which is where the brown colour comes from.
-While dyeing them could improve their appearance, it becomes too expensive to manufacture.
-Many factories today, however, will incorporate prints and designs into their production of boxes and there is an innumerable variety of cardboard boxes worldwide.
+Packing boxes made from cardboard are essentially made out of wood pulp, which is where the brown colour comes from.
+While dyeing them may improve their appearance, they become more expensive to manufacture.
+Many factories today, however, will incorporate prints, designs and logos into their production of packing and moving boxes and there is an innumerable variety of cardboard boxes worldwide.
+OutPak Resources stocks a standard range of brown cardboard boxes at the best prices.

 Cardboard boxes; a simple product and a worldwide success.